 If quoted prices are not available for identical instruments, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs, such as the present value of estimated cash flows, and reported as Level 2.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value has been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Level 2 financial instruments include U.S. government agency securities, mortgage-backed securities, corporate fixed income and equity securities infrequently traded, state and municipal securities, and other securities, which primarily consist of sovereign debt and asset-backed securities.
+Level 2 financial instruments include U.S. government agency securities, mortgage-backed securities, fixed income and equity securities infrequently traded, state and municipal securities, and asset-backed securities.

-We have identified Level 3 financial instruments to include certain asset-backed securities and loans with unobservable pricing inputs, included in other in the table below.
+We have identified Level 3 financial instruments to include certain asset-backed securities and loans, included in other in the table below, and equity securities with unobservable pricing inputs.
 Level 3 financial instruments have little to no pricing observability as of the report date.
 These financial instruments do not have active two-way markets and are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.